fedebrando/ImageClassificationWithResNet/README.md

-# ResNet for Image Classification (Deep Learning and Generative Models course)
+# ResNet for Image Classification
 The entry point for model training is in `src/run.py`.
 You can launch the python script using command
 ```bash
 python run.py